Awards & Scholarships

 PA Student Scholarship:

-CAPA will award up to two (2) annual student scholarships, funds permitting, to a Physician Assistant student in the state of Colorado.
+CAPA will award two (2) $500 annual student scholarships, funds permitting, to a Physician Assistant student in the state of Colorado.
 Student must be a CAPA member.
 Applications will be reviewed by the Awards Committee and are based on the PA student's community service and involvement, leadership, academic achievement, goals as a future PA, and letter of recommendation.
 Financial Need will be considered on an as needed basis.

 PA Employer of the Year: